robinrendle/robinrendle.com/_posts/2021-03-23-every-website-is-a-gift.md

 ---
 “Let a website be a worry stone,” [Ethan wrote last year](https://ethanmarcotte.com/wrote/let-a-website-be-a-worry-stone/) and I believe that’s so very true.
 We can treat our personal sites like stress balls and use all that pent up anxiety about the state of the world; we can tidy up the fonts, improve the Lighthouse score, tweak the colors, or edit the copy of an old blog post just because it helps.

 I’ve spent many an anxious weekend doing just that.
-Every time the fonts on here change it’s because I’ve been worried about something and I just need to direct my focus into this one, tiny little detail to smooth things over.
+Every time the fonts on here change it’s because I’ve been worried about something and I just need to direct my focus into this one, tiny little detail to smoothe things over.

 And so over the years I’ve found that my website is a worry stone, yes.
 But at the beginning of the pandemic it struck me all of a sudden that a website can be a gift.
 Like the example I made a few weeks ago when I wrote about how I made a little website for my girlfriend’s birthday and transformed myself into [a Stardew Valley character](https://buttondown.email/robinrendle/archive/be7f666f-0c9e-4992-ab44-f708886a27c6).
 I then continued to passive aggressively wish her happy birthday...